Exeton/SpigotTutorial/Resources/CreatingAPlugin.md

 <br>

 ## Tell Intellij where your spigot.jar is
 This step is very easy.
 Press Ctrl + Alt + Shift + S simultaneously to open the Project Structure Window.
-Click the Libaries tab in this window, and then click the + to add a new libary.
+Click the Libraries tab in this window, and then click the + to add a new library.

 <br>
-Note: Adding Libaries allows you to use other peoples code.
-For example, using World Edit as a libary allows you to reuse WorldEdit's code for copy and pasting regions in your own code.
-In our case, we'll be adding Spigot.jar as a libary, this will allow us to use Spigot's code for features like sending player's messages.
+Note: Adding Libraries allows you to use other people's code.
+For example, using World Edit as a library allows you to reuse WorldEdit's code for copy and pasting regions in your own code.
+In our case, we'll be adding Spigot.jar as a library, this will allow us to use Spigot's code for features like sending player's messages.

 <br>

-<details><summary>Adding Libary Pictures</summary>
+<details><summary>Adding Libraries Pictures</summary>

 ![alt text](https://github.com/Exeton/SpigotTutorial/blob/master/LessonPictures/Lesson1/Project%20Structure%20Window.PNG)
 ![alt text](https://github.com/Exeton/SpigotTutorial/blob/master/LessonPictures/Lesson1/Java%20Libary.PNG)